ASCOD: Austrian variant - Ulan

 In February 2023, a modernisation of the 112 IFVs was announced.
 It focuses mostly on the electronic, providing new observation equipment, a digital panel for the driver.
 For the rest, a renewed electrical turret drive, other revisions to the electrical system and the drive train.

+The first modernised vehicles were handed over to the Austrian Army on 25th August 2026.
+The vehicle now is designated Ulan NV (Nutzungsdauerverlängerung; service life extension).
+The modernization includes new optics (OIP Sensor Systems' FINTIR-MR gunner's sight mounted on the left side of the turret front and Sentinel driver's optics), unified communication systems, changes to the electrical systems and drivetrain.